MicrosoftDocs/azure-docs/articles/machine-learning/service/how-to-run-aml-experiments-in-portal.md

 Once that's done you'll see the run details screen.
 This will give you a full list of the models  created.
 By default, the model that scores the highest based on your parameters will be at the top of the list.

-< screenshot of run and pipeline details >

 You are able to drill down on any of the output models which opens the details of that model including performance and distribution charts and metrics.

-< screenshot of highest scoring run and pipeline details screen>

-training jobs can take a while for each pipeline to finish running
+Training jobs can take a while for each pipeline to finish running

 ## Deploy model

 directly deploy the model by clicking the button on the right

-< steps to deploy the model screenshots >

 1. Enter a deployment name